popobg/campus-app/README.md

 2. Add a new course to the school program
 3. Remove a course from the program
 4. Go back to the main menu

-## Dependancies
-The program comes with a JSON file to record data and a log file to record the activity of the app.